Codral Original Cold & Flu Tablets (Paracetamol, Pseudoephedrine Hydrochloride)

 Dosage Instructions

-Adults and children over 12 years: Take 2 tablets every 4 to 6 hours as necessary.
-Do not exceed 8 tablets in 24 hours.
-Do not exceed the recommended dosage.
-Do not use for more than a few days at a time except on medical advice.
+Adults and children over 12 years should take 2 tablets every 4 to 6 hours as needed, not exceeding 8 tablets in 24 hours.

 What If You Miss a Dose?